Last Updated 11/6/2020

 3.6.2.
 Benefits.
 One attorney-created ERISA compliant wrap document for ERISA health and welfare benefit plans, annually.

 3.6.3.
 Limitations: – No consultation benefits with an attorney from provider firm.
 Company will perform no editing or modifications of other forms.
 Customer must agree to use myHRcounsel ERISA wrap document templates and complete ERISA wrap document questionnaire.

 3.7.
 ERISA Complete without 5500.

 3.7.2.
 Benefits.
-The benefits provided in 3.6.2 above; legal advice on ERISA health and welfare benefits through our user ASK Portal; access to ERISA compliance documents on Company’s Site
+The benefits provided in 3.2 and 3.6.2 above; annual ERISA notices required for health and welfare plans, legal advice on ERISA health and welfare benefits through the ASK Portal; access to ERISA compliance documents on Company’s Site.

 3.8.
 ERISA Complete.

 3.8.2.
 Benefits.
-The benefits provided in 3.6.2 above; legal advice on ERISA health and welfare benefits through our user ASK Portal; access to ERISA compliance documents on Company’s Site; preparation and filing of one 5500 included, additional 5500 filings for additional fees;
+The benefits provided in 3.6.2 above; legal advice on ERISA health and welfare benefits through ASK Portal; access to ERISA compliance documents on Company’s Site; preparation and filing of one 5500 included, additional 5500 filings for additional fees.

 3.9.
 Standalone 5500